-Vestcor Investment Entities are classified as level 2, with the exception of the Vestcor Investments Private Real Estate, L. P., the Vestcor Investments Private Real Estate 2, L. P., Vestcor Real Estate Feeder Inc., the Vestcor Investments Infrastructure, L. P. and the Vestcor Investments Private Equity, L. P., since the units are priced based on each pooled fund net asset value, which is observable, but the units are not traded in an active market.
-As at December 31, 2019 the fair value of investments classified as Level 2 was \$7,996,746 (2018 - \$7,436,146).
+Vestcor Investment Entities are classified as level 2, with the exception of the Vestcor Investments Private Real Estate, L. P., the Vestcor Investments Private Real Estate 2, L. P., Vestcor Real Estate Fund Feeder Inc., the Vestcor Investments Infrastructure, L. P. and the Vestcor Investments Private Equity, L. P., since the units are priced based on each pooled fund net asset value, which is observable, but the units are not traded in an active market.
+As at December 31, 2020 the fair value of investments classified as Level 2 was \$8,266,880 (2019 - \$7,996,746).

-Units in each of the Vestcor Investments Private Real Estate, L. P., Vestcor Investments Private Real Estate 2, L. P., Vestcor Investments Infrastructure, L. P. and the Vestcor Investments Private Equity, L. P. are classified as Level 3.
-There were no significant transfers between Level 2 and Level 3 during the year (2018 - nil).
-As at December 31, 2019 the fair value of investments classified as Level 3 was \$337,126 (2018 - \$182,580).
+Units in each of the Vestcor Investments Private Real Estate, L. P., Vestcor Investments Private Real Estate 2, L. P., Vestcor Real Estate Fund Feeder Inc., Vestcor Investments Infrastructure, L. P. and the Vestcor Investments Private Equity, L. P. are classified as Level 3.
+There were no significant transfers between Level 2 and Level 3 during the year (2019 - nil).
+As at December 31, 2020 the fair value of investments classified as Level 3 was \$479,144 (2019 - \$337,126).

 The Vestcor Investments Private Real Estate, L. P. holds investments in international real properties, indirectly through wholly-owned holding companies invested in limited partnership structures.
-At December 31, 2019, an increase or decrease of 25 bps in the capitalization rate used by the independent property appraisers would have led to a decrease or increase on the valuation of this entity's investments in the amount of \$6,871 or \$7,545 respectively (2018 - \$5,618 or \$5,824 respectively).
+At December 31, 2020, an increase or decrease of 25 bps in the capitalization rate used by the independent property appraisers would have led to a decrease or increase on the valuation of this entity's investments in the amount of \$2,805 or \$2,608 respectively (2019 - 6,871 or \$7,545 respectively).
 The maximum exposure to loss in this entity is the fair value of its investments plus uncalled commitments (note 13).

 The Vestcor Investments Private Real Estate 2, L. P. holds investments in international real properties, indirectly through wholly-owned holding companies invested in limited partnership structures.
-At December 31, 2019, an increase or decrease of 25 bps in the capitalization rate used by the independent property appraisers would have led to a decrease or increase on the valuation of this entity's investments in the amount of \$1,347 or \$1,525 respectively (2018 - \$465 or \$623 respectively).
+At December 31, 2020, an increase or decrease of 25 bps in the capitalization rate used by the independent property appraisers would have led to a decrease or increase on the valuation of this entity's investments in the amount of \$1,620 or \$1,780 respectively (2019 - \$1,347 or \$1,525 respectively).
 The maximum exposure to loss in this entity is the fair value of its investments plus uncalled commitments (note 13).

 The Vestcor Real Estate Fund Feeder Inc. holds an interest in the Vestcor Real Estate Fund Limited Partnership (VREFLP).
-VREFLP invests directly in private domestic real estate investments.
-At December 31, 2019, this entity had recently made one investment and accordingly, under the Plan's valuation policies, this investment is carried at cost which approximates fair value.
-Further information is not available to provide sensitivity information.
+VREFLP holds investments in Canadian real properties indirectly through co-investments.
+At December 31, 2020, an increase or decrease of 25 bps change in the capitalization rate used by the independent property appraisers would have led to a decrease or increase on the valuation of this entity's investments in the amount of \$8,936 or \$10,706 respectively (2019 - nil).
 The maximum exposure to loss in this entity is the fair value of its investments plus uncalled commitments (note 13).

 The Vestcor Investments Infrastructure, L. P. invests indirectly through co-investments in certain underlying infrastructure assets.
-The independent valuations received for each of the entity's investments suggest an aggregate range of values of \$95,783 to \$107,889 as at December 31, 2019 (2018 - \$70,936 to \$78,931).
+The independent valuations received for each of the entity's investments suggest an aggregate range of values of \$136,113 to \$154,682 as at December 31, 2020 (2019 - \$95,783 to \$107,889).
 It is reasonably possible that the valuations used by this entity may require material adjustment to the carrying amount of its investments.
 The maximum exposure to loss in this entity is the carrying value of its investments plus uncalled commitments (note 13).